-• The Break Enable/Disable switch on the console module is set to disable (down, position 0).
+• The Break Enable/Disable switch on the CPU cover panel is set to disable (down, dot outside the circle).
 Digital recommends you run the system with breaks disabled to prevent the user from inadvertently halting the system by pressing Break on the console terminal.
 Halting the system causes all activity to stop.